Fwerfad/InstagramMobileTest/README.md

 It's a project containing 4 tests on Instagram app:
-1. Test for log in using credos in User class
-2. Test for log in using google credos
-3. Post using camera
+1. Post using camera
-4. Post using picture in resources/truecat.jpg
+2. Post using picture in resources/truecat.jpg

-To run them, you need to set credos for DEFAULT_USER in User class
 Requirements:
 Appium 1.20.2
 Java 8